component-creator-plugin/vue-component-creator-plugin/CHANGE-NOTES.md

+- 1.2.0: Update templates to fix minor issues.
+Add more options to the vuex creator
 - 1.1.0: Add support for mustache in the template files.
 - 1.0.2: Fix typo
 - 1.0.1: Updated icons upon user request